1552113505/ir-with-llm/readme.md

 # Information retrieval system
 ### Abstract
-This information retrieval system consists of two parts, one is the recall module and the other is the rearrangement module.
+This information retrieval system consists of two parts, one is the recall module and the other is the rerank module.
 ### System architecture
 The complete system architecture diagram is as follows:
 ![img.png]("https://github.com/1552113505/ir-with-llm/blob/main/image2")<br>